-Total Quality Management (TQM) is a popular approach to quality in a business that seeks to improve quality and performance which will meet or exceed customer expectations.
+Total Quality Management (TQM) is a popular approach to quality in a business.
+It seeks to improve quality and performance which will meet or exceed customer expectations.
 This can be achieved by integrating the quality functions and key processes throughout the company.

-One core component to TQM is the principle of continuous improvement.
+One core component of TQM is the principle of continuous improvement.
 There are a number of tools available to ensure that continuous improvement is successful, which include:

 - Process mapping